How to map an archive collection

 4.8 If needed, revise the list of interesting items; then if necessary, call up and examine more items from the collection.

-4.10 Most archives have a stock of relevant books and other materials related to their collections.
+4.10 Most archives have a small stock of relevant books and other materials related to their collections.
 The catalogue for these may be a card catalogue or may be computer based.
 At this point, the researcher should search the catalogue for anything the archive has that relates both to the collection being worked on and also the specific items of interest that may have been found within it.
-In this case, Paton himself, the Newlands company, the Diggers revolt, and the early days of land disappropriation, were the focus.
+In this case, Paton himself, the Newlands company, the Diggers revolt, and the early days of land disappropriation in the Kimberley area, were the focus.
 A number of relevant references were found and information was recorded about these.

-4.11 At this stage it is important to take stock of what has been done and what if anything might be done in more close-grained detailed work on the collection or part of it.
-This involves reading through notebook entries and computer files and adding to these any subsequent thoughts that come to mind.
-It can also help to write a brief overview.
+4.11 At this point it is important to take stock of what has been done and what if anything might be looked at in more detailed work on the collection or part of it.
+This involves reading through notebook entries and computer files and adding to these any subsequent thoughts that come to mind about what is interesting and what might be looked in further work.
+It can also help to write a brief overview covering such matters.

 4.12 Having done this, then sit and think.
+Do so for 5 or 10 minutes.
 Mull over what has been done, and what ideas come to mind about this.
 Has it been relevant?
 Are there specific items that seem important?
 What else if anything might be done with either of these specific items or the collection as a whole?
 Does anything else come to mind?
 Try not to rush this period of reflection or to make it too instrumental.
 At the same time, it can be useful to keep some basic notes about these things, and particularly any conclusions that may be reached, in a research notebook or file.

 5. Answering the questions